bedtimelabs/driveCRDT/README.md

 - **Reference:** [Learn more about CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)

 #### AT2 Integration (Potential Route)
 - **Description:** AT2 is an Asynchronous Trustworthy Transfers protocol that offers a decentralized approach to asset transfers without the need for global consensus.
 Its integration can provide enhanced security and efficiency in transactions.
+Possibilities for both permissioned and open networks.
 - **Reference:** [Learn more about AT2](https://arxiv.org/abs/2002.07763)

 #### Vegvisir (Potential Route)
 - **Description:** Vegvisir is a CRDT-based distributed ledger technology that ensures data consistency in decentralized systems, even in the presence of network partitions.
 It offers a robust framework for building decentralized applications.
+Permissioned
 - **Reference:** [Vegvisir: A Partition-Tolerant Blockchain for the Internet-of-Things](https://www.researchgate.net/publication/334448816_Vegvisir_A_Partition-Tolerant_Blockchain_for_the_Internet-of-Things)

 #### Orderlesschain and IPLD Integration (Potential Route)
 - **Description:** Orderlesschain is a decentralized ledger system designed to ensure data consistency and integrity.
 The potential integration with the InterPlanetary Linked Data (IPLD) can further enhance data interoperability.
 Given the project's early stages, there's a possibility to port Orderless components to Rust for enhanced interoperability.
+Permissioned
 - **Reference:** [Orderlesschain](https://github.com/orderless-chain)
   - ##### Orderlessfile
     - **Description:** Orderlessfile is a decentralized storage module designed for efficient data storage and retrieval.
 It focuses on ensuring that data remains consistent, available, and partition-tolerant.